Mission Overview

 Observations.download_products(data_products)

-NOTE: The above query can timeout for some users, due to internet bandwidth or traffic on the database at MAST.
-If so, an alternative is to use the bulk download scripts, which will download products via cURL commands given the complete list of CDIPS targets for a given Sector.
+NOTE: The final query example provided above can timeout for some users (due to internet bandwidth or traffic on the database at MAST).
+If this occurs, an alternative is to use the bulk download scripts, which will download products via cURL commands given the complete list of CDIPS targets for a given Sector.